 Accusations of low pay, unfair hours, and abuse follow the industry, but are these fair?

-Enhancing pay rates isn’t the answer, but Jason believes that drivers working unsociable hours should be rewarded.
+Enhancing pay rates isn’t the answer, but the recruitment specialist believes that drivers working unsociable hours should be rewarded.

 Enhancing pay rates can help in this situation but, if someone is prepared to work unsociable hours for more money, they could have worked them in the first place, so it is a pay related issue.